vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 ## The API key

 The first thing we need is a Peakboard Hub API key.
 An API key is related to a user group.
-So only the lists, boxes, alerts, etc. that are accessible through the key that are marked to be available in the corresponding user group.
+So an API key can only access the lists, boxes, alerts, etc. that are available to the corresponding user group.

-To add a new key we move to the user groups of an organsiation and find the key list there.
+To add a new API key, we go to the user groups of an organization and look for the key list.
+Then, we click **Add**.

 ![image](/assets/2024-11-17/010.png)

-When adding a new key, we can define the scope of the key (e.g. restricted to only reading list), along with the validity period.
-Although it's an option to generate a key that never expires, it's a good habbit to restrict the time and then renew the key on a regular basis.
+We define the scope of the key (e.g. restricted to only reading lists), along with the expiration period.
+Although it's possible to generate a key that never expires, it's best practice to have an expiration date and renew the key on a regular basis.

 ![image](/assets/2024-11-17/020.png)